seongwonkc/argosyfinal/src/posts/2025-05-15-debate-do-the-olympic-games-still-have-a-purpose.md

 ---
-title: "The Argosy Debates: Does the Modern Olympic Games Still Have a Purpose?"
+title: 'The Argosy Debates: Does the Modern Olympic Games Still Have a Purpose?'
-author: "Yonghyuk Choi and Saerom Kim"
+author: Yonghyuk Choi and Saerom Kim
-category: "Debate"
+category: Debate
-date: "2025-05-15T00:00:00.000Z"
+date: '2025-05-15T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - Olympics
   - sports
   - culture
   - economics
+excerpt: >-
-excerpt: "Once a symbol of global unity and amateur spirit, the Olympics are now a multi-billion dollar commercial spectacle facing accusations of corruption and irrelevance.
-A sports editor and a culture writer debate if the Games are worth saving."
+  Once a symbol of global unity and amateur spirit, the Olympics are now a multi-billion dollar commercial spectacle facing accusations of corruption and irrelevance.
+A sports editor and a culture writer debate if the Games are worth saving.
-image:
+image: /assets/images/2025/debate-do-the-olympic-games-still-have-a-purpose.jpg
-image_credit:
+image_credit: Nathan Wong — Unsplash
 ---

 ***Editor's Note:*** *With ballooning costs, doping scandals, and a viewership that is steadily aging, the Olympic Games are at a crossroads.
 Does the ideal of bringing the world together through sport still hold power, or has the reality of money and politics tarnished the flame for good?*